i404788/honeybuf/README.md

 This plugin currently doesn't allow you to detect programmatically if there was an error, although this may be added later.

+When using `unversioned` you still need the `@ComponentVersion` decorator, but you don't *need* to fill in a version.

 ```
 @ComponentVersion('cde')
 class str extends CharVector {}